hegdepavankumar/VMware-Workstation-Pro-17-Licence-Keys/README.md

 Install VMWare Workstation PRO 17 (Read it right.
 PRO!)
 ---

-PLEASE,📍 DON'T COPY THIS.
-IF YOU FORK IT, DON'T EDIT IT.
 - If you have a problem comment and people will try to help you!
 - No virus ⚠🛡
 - No spam just license key 🔐🔑
-- Feel free to use and share with corporate Friends and Teams as well......
 - Even these keys are works below 17 or any further PRO versions ....🎊✨
 - 🌟 Hey there!
 Mind sprinkling some stars on my repo?
 It's like giving it a digital high-five! 🚀